 Council Member Donovan Richards Jr., a lifelong resident of Southeast Queens and the Rockaways, was elected to the New York City Council in March 2013.

-Once Richards was elected, he was appointed to be the chair of the Committee on Environmental Protection, which allowed him to address the decades-old systemic issue of flooding in Southeast Queens.
+During the 2014-2017 session, he was appointed to be the chair of the Committee on Environmental Protection, which allowed him to address the decades-old systemic issue of flooding in Southeast Queens.
 Richards secured more than $1.5 billion to help fill the enormous sewer infrastructure hole in Southeast Queens.

 As he entered the second half of his term, Richards was appointed to be the chair of the Subcommittee on Zoning and Franchises.
 This opportunity provided him the chance to be at the center of Mayor de Blasio’s push for affordable housing across the city.

 Moving forward as the chair of Zoning and Franchises, he helped negotiate a stronger, more inclusive affordable housing plan and made history when the Council passed the most aggressive affordable housing policy in the nation.
+Since its passage, Richards worked to usher in rezonings in East Midtown and East New York, and has secured $288 million in investments for his own local rezoning in Far Rockaway.